I Choose You (Keyshia Cole song): Reception

-Music video
+Music video and promotion

 The music video for "I Choose You" was filmed during August 2013 in Los Angeles, California.
 On October 2, 2013, Cole made a guest appearance on BET's 106 & Park and provided an exclusive premiere of the video.
 The video was made available on other digital platforms later that day.
 Prior to its release, Cole had posted a photo of herself while filming the music video, which featured her wearing the shoes from her Steve Madden collection.

 In the black-and-white video directed by Ethan Lader, a story is displayed of Cole being in love with two men and struggling to choose the one whom she ultimately wants to be with.
 Cole is seen wearing a "lovely laced" bikini and a "Versace-inspired" outfit while singing in an intimate setting alongside being shown wearing an origami dress designed by Bishme Cromartie as she sings to the two men separately.
 The singer's hairstyle and looks were compared to the likes of fellow R&B singer K. Michelle.
 Derrick Taylor of Essence declared the two men in the video as "hunks", interpreting one as being "more clean cut" and the other being "more urban in style".